-The continuation and Access Courses are under the direction of the Dean's Office.
+The Resources and Continuation Courses are under the direction of the Dean's Office.

 SECE 905 University Resources (1): Students must register for this course in order to have access to university resources, such as the library, during quarters in which the student is not enrolled in courses.